 - Prevailed in multiple arbitrations as lead counsel for national automotive manufacturer.

 - Successfully defended numerous employers against claims of discrimination in state and federal courts and administrative agencies.

 - Successfully obtained summary disposition in favor of numerous clients in contract disputes.

 - Successfully obtained summary disposition of claims in business tort actions involving fraudulent inducement and fraudulent concealment.

-- Advised a variety of manufacturing clients on Minority Business Enterprise certification issues.
+- Advised a variety of clients on Minority Business Enterprise formation, certification, and corporate governance issues.

 - State Bar of Michigan

-- Co-Chair of the Equal Access Initiative on the Committee on Justice Initiative
+- Former Co-Chair of the Equal Access Initiative

 - Collaborative Bar Leadership Academy, Inaugural Class

 - Western Michigan University Cooley Law School, Board Member